elexis/elexis-openid-connect-overlay/README.md

   * Insert the required systems scopes
   * Add an introspection client for Elexis-Server
 * On startup with `-Dopenid.unit-test=true` add a unit-test client supporting password grant type
+* Read the mainContact to show in the web-interface from the Elexis database

 ## TODO